david-vanderson/dvui/src/backends/render/vulkan/README.md

 Texture uploads and render-target work may produce `recorded.prepass`.
 It must be submitted before `recorded.main` on the ordered graphics queue and covered by the same frame-completion synchronization.
-Alternatively, provide `SubmitPrepass` at initialization and perform that submission in the callback.
+Alternatively, configure `.submit_prepass` at initialization and perform that submission in the callback.

 Before the Nth subsequent `beginFrame()`, where N is `max_frames_in_flight`, all GPU work from the original frame must have completed.